SatyrDiamond/my-stars/README.md

 - [V-Sekai/unidot_importer](https://github.com/V-Sekai/unidot_importer) - Import .unitypackage and other assets designed for Unity Engine as a GDScript addon for vanilla Godot 4.x
 - [RodZill4/material-maker](https://github.com/RodZill4/material-maker) - A procedural textures authoring and 3D model painting tool based on the Godot game engine
-- [Orama-Interactive/Pixelorama](https://github.com/Orama-Interactive/Pixelorama) - A free & open-source 2D sprite editor, made with the Godot Engine!
-Available on Windows, Linux, macOS and the Web!
+- [Orama-Interactive/Pixelorama](https://github.com/Orama-Interactive/Pixelorama) - Unleash your creativity with Pixelorama, a powerful and accessible open-source pixel art multitool.
+Whether you want to create sprites, tiles, animations, or just express yourself in the language of p
 - [mbrlabs/Lorien](https://github.com/mbrlabs/Lorien) - Infinite canvas drawing/whiteboarding app for Windows, Linux and macOS.
 Made with Godot.
 - [heroiclabs/fishgame-godot](https://github.com/heroiclabs/fishgame-godot) - "Fish Game" for Godot is a 2-4 player online multiplayer game created as a demo of Nakama; an open-source scalable game server, using the Godot game engine.